wasp-lang/wasp/web/docs/advanced/web-sockets.md

 Let's go through setting up WebSockets step by step, starting with enabling WebSockets in your Wasp file.

-## Turn on WebSockets in your Wasp file
+## Turn On WebSockets in Your Wasp File
 We specify that we are using WebSockets by adding `webSocket` to our `app` and providing the required `fn`.
 You can optionally change the auto-connect behavior.

 <Tabs groupId="js-ts">